nathandao/neo4jstore/README.md

 Before running the tests, make sure you have neo4j installed and running at ```localhost:7474``` with ```username: neo4j``` and ```password: foobar```

+WARNING: make sure you are runny the test on a separate database.
+Since there is a clean up function that wipes out the whole database after each test.

 ## Thanks

 I've stolen, borrowed and gotten inspiration from the other backends available - especially pgstore.